A proliferation of phone scams

 What a sad and sick world we live in.
 Over 74 million Americans just voted for a malignant narcissist for president, a liar, misogynist, sexual predator, emotionally a spoiled two-year-old without empathy or conscience, who according to Noam Chomsky is “worse than Hitler” because he would sacrifice not just Jews, but anyone and everyone in order to maintain his power (the cost in lives resulting from his lack of COVID response as an example ).

-We have not dealt with critical climate change, gun control, and wealth distribution problems, and the world is filed with ruthless people who prey upon others by attempting to steal their identities and hard earned money to profit for themselves.
+We have not dealt with critical climate change, gun control, and wealth distribution problems, and the world is filled with ruthless people who prey upon others by attempting to steal their identities and hard-earned money to profit for themselves.

 I receive at least 10 scam calls a day now.
 There may have been some progress made to stop robocalls, those that begin with a recorded voice and then prompt you to press one to speak to a representative, but 90% of the calls I receive now are from a live person.